jayJs/node-jay/README.md

 J js
 ===================

+A homage to jQuery.
-A lightning fast boilerplate for (web) applications.
+A boilerplate for a Single Page Application + server.
+Built to enable fast development and maintainability for jQuery based SPAs.

 Goals:
-* Hight compatible
+* Highly compatible
 Everything that runs jQuery + Bootstrap can run it.

 Includes: